 Guidelines for Applicants

-Applicants must have a minimum 3.0 GPA.
+Applicants must have a minimum 3.0 GPA and be matriculated degree students of Eugene Lang College.
 They must also demonstrate financial need; students receiving federal Pell Grants are given priority consideration.

 Eligible activities fall into the general categories of research fellowships and projects, study abroad programs and projects, civic engagement and social justice programs and projects, internships and other career development activities, leadership and/or student government projects, and possibly artistic productions and exhibitions and other self-designed projects clearly related to a student's educational goals.
 Proposals that address social justice issues or otherwise contribute positive community impact are given priority consideration.